grfiv/healthcare_twitter_analysis/README.md

 - a list of references to other healthcare-related Twitter analyses
 - instructions for using Amazon Web Services
 - sample programs using this file with Python, R and MongoDB.
+- instructions on how to create a RESTful interface to the MongoDB database from a web page using jQuery.